Child Support Fraud: Can It Send You To Prison?

 Child support fraud happens when:

-- the custodial parent deliberately or accidentally hides or under-declare their income to get more child support money
+- The custodial parent deliberately or accidentally hides or under-declares their income to get more child support money

-- the non-custodial parent hides or under-declare their income to reduce their child support payments or avoid it altogether
+- the non-custodial parent hides or under-declares their income to reduce their child support payments or avoid it altogether

 - the custodial parent did not use the child support money for the purpose by which it was originally intended

-There are lots of ways to commit child support fraud and the law doesn’t care whether it’s intentional or by accident.
+There are many ways to commit child support fraud, and the law doesn’t care whether it’s intentional or accidental.
 It can happen to either parent too.

-One example of this is when you work in jobs that only pay cash so your income is untraceable.
-Whether you’re doing it on purpose or not, the court can rule it as fraud since there’s no paper trail.
-So there’s a good chance that your declared income is much less than you actually make.
+One example is when you work in jobs that only pay cash, your income is untraceable.
+The court can rule it as a fraud whether you’re doing it on purpose since there’s no paper trail.
+So there’s a good chance your declared income is much less than you make.

 Moving to another state or hiding your money in another person’s bank account are also forms of child support fraud.
-The same is also true if you fail to declare all your sources of income like stocks, dividends, royalties, and the like.
+The same is true if you fail to declare all your sources of income, like stocks, dividends, royalties, and the like.

 Punishment for Child Support Fraud